Clemapfel/jluna/docs/manual.md

 State::script("var = 1234")
 ```

-To access the value of this variable we can use the C-API.
+To access the value of this variable, we can use the C-API.
 We receive a pointer to the memory `var` holds using `jl_eval_string`, then `unbox` that pointer:

 ```cpp
 Any* var_ptr = jl_eval_string("return var");